Martinh-pb/food_tracker/README.md

 # food_tracker

-An app created with Flutter to track macros in what you eat.
+An app to track the macros you eat.